Election Week in Photos: TIME Photographers Capture Days Of Anxiety, Protest and Celebration

 The swell of a cheer from a small crowd, followed by a few car honks, then more honking then cheers from every direction, as Joe Biden was announced as President-elect.

 I’ve never seen such joy and relief in such numbers in an American city in my life.
-It also made me think of all the people disconsolate that their beloved president had lost the race.” —Peter van Agtmeal
+It also made me think of all the people disconsolate that their beloved president had lost the race.” —Peter van Agtmael

 “I must admit that I don’t know much about the United States.
 This trip I have chosen to do right now, during one of the most polarizing moments in its history, is precisely to get to know this country better.